Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Risks and complications: what you need to know

-Like any medical procedure, facial filling has risks.
+Like any medical procedure, facial fillers carry risks.
 It would be dishonest of me to downplay them.
 However, when performed by a qualified professional, with quality products and proper technique, serious complications are extremely rare.

 Common (and expected) side effects